-This article analyses how the letter to the Colossians presents Jesus; is Jesus God?
+This article discusses the view of Jesus in the letter to the Colossians; is Jesus God?
 Is He equal to the Father?
 Or is He a created being?
-Did He exist before He became a human being?

-Colossians has been selected for this purpose because it contains perhaps the highest view of Christ of all of the New Testament letters.
+Colossians is particularly relevant for this purpose because it has perhaps the highest view of Christ of all New Testament letters.
 Colossians 1:15-19, in particular, is Paul’s fullest explanation of the Person of Christ.
 This is the second article on Jesus in Colossians.
 The main conclusions in the first article were that in Colossians:

 Unless otherwise indicated, all quotations are from the New American Standard Bible.